-Harry Reid remembered for reshaping Obama presidency, Senate and Supreme Court by friends and foes
+Harry Reid remembered by friends and foes for reshaping Senate, Supreme Court and Obama presidency

 The Affordable Care Act, commonly known as Obamacare, is a centerpiece of the ex-president’s political legacy and was passed while Reid was the top Senate Democrat.

-Another protege was Sen. Elizabeth Warren (D-Mass.), who was serving as a little-known Harvard law professor in 2008, when Reid asked her to serve on a panel overseeing a bailout of financial institutions threatened by the subprime mortgage crisis.
+Another protege was Sen. Elizabeth Warren (D-Mass.), who was a little-known Harvard law professor in 2008, when Reid asked her to serve on a panel overseeing a bailout of financial institutions threatened by the subprime mortgage crisis.
 That appointment elevated her national profile and propelled her to the Senate and a bid for the presidency.

-“I will never forget the night in 2008 when he first asked me to come to Washington … I figured out that when Harry calls, say yes,” Warren said in a statement.
+“I will never forget the night in 2008 when he first asked me to come to Washington. … I figured out that when Harry calls, say yes,” Warren said in a statement.
 “He gave me a chance to serve, and he supported me every step of the way.”

 Harry Reid in retirement: Railing against Trump, bemoaning a broken Senate and making peace with Romney